dissent

 The growth and pervasiveness of the world wide web has made it easier for dissenting voices to reach an audience.
 Numerous individuals and activist groups have established websites to publicize their beliefs and promote their causes.
 But the web also makes it easier for other people to oppose these causes.
 Unfortunately, in some cases proponents of unpopular views have received hate mail and even threats.
 But many courageous people continue to maintain their sites despite this opposition.
 As the web expands, and the people of different societies use it to learn more about each other, tolerance of previously-unfamiliar viewpoints and beliefs can be expected to increase.

-In addition to the main categories, this website also contains a glossary of weird beliefs.
-Examples of such beliefs include demonic possession, incorruptible bodies, stigmata, gods in human form, the Christian trinity, relics, supernatural interventions, original sin, animal sacrifice, biblical inerrancy, and transubstantiation.
+In addition to the main categories, this website also contains a list of weird beliefs associated with various small religious sects.
 Atheists and religious skeptics sometimes use these types of beliefs as evidence to support their arguments against the truth of traditional religions.

-Note: Other Voices does not list websites which advocate or defend any form of violence, or that provide information about how to obtain, build, or use any kind of weapon.
-It also doesn't list sites which promote or encourage political or religious persecution, gambling, aberrant sexual practices, sadistic behavior, torture, hate crimes, pornography, spousal or child abuse, and child molestation.
+Other Voices does not list websites which advocate or defend any form of violence, or that provide information about how to obtain, build, or use any kind of weapon.

 email